 3. You’ll stop sooner

 Another important job done by your suspension is to reduce the impact of braking on your car.
-Not only do shock absorbers absorb force from uneven road surfaces, they also observe the force of a heavy vehicle coming to a stop.
+Not only do shock absorbers absorb force from uneven road surfaces, but they also observe the force of a heavy vehicle coming to a stop.

 Bad struts can increase stopping distance by sometimes as much as 12%.
-At highway speeds this can literally be the difference between life and death.
+At highway speeds, this can literally be the difference between life and death.

 New shocks will help your car braking at ultimate efficiency, keeping you and your passengers safe.